CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 ## Images Selection for Your PowerShell Script

 As a requirement for this program, due to image encoding issues, you need to download images from Twitter to use with this program when embedding your ***PowerShell*** script.
-There are a wide varioty of posted images on ***Twitter***, epecially AI generated images created by ***Midjourney***.
+There are a wide variety of images posted on ***Twitter***, epecially AI generated images created by ***Midjourney***.

-When saving an image from Twitter, make sure to click on the image first, so as to fully expand it.
-Then save it, so that you get the full image dimension size.
-You will probably have to download and try a few images before a compatible one is found for ***jpws***.
-This incompatiblity is caused
-by any occurance within the image file of the PowerShell end-comment block string "#>", which will break the script when we execute it from the image.
+When saving an image from Twitter, make sure to click on the image first, so as to fully expand it, then save it, so that you get the full image dimension size.
+You will probably have to download & try a few images before a compatible one is found for ***jpws***.
+This incompatiblity is caused by the preseance within the image file of the ***PowerShell*** *end-comment block* string "#>", which will break the script when we execute it from the image.

-## Executing Your Embedded ***PowerShell*** Script
+## Executing Your Embedded ***PowerShell*** Script From the Image File

+After sucesscully embedding your ***PowerShell*** script within a compatible image, to run the script from Windows, you need to rename the *".jpg"*
+file extenstion to *".ps1"*.
+You can then run the script either from a PowerShell console, e.g. *PS C:\Users\Demo> \.jpws_img.ps1* or run it from the Desktop by right-clicking the file icon and select *Run with PowerShell*.

 For just a ***RAR*** file under **Linux**, you don't need to rename the file extension.
 From a **Linux** terminal enter the following command: